dask/dask/docs/source/institutional-faq.rst

     To help with this, you'll likely want to use `Dask-Yarn <https://yarn.dask.org>`_.

-2.  **HPC**: If you have an HPC machine that runs resource managers like SGE, SLLURM, PBS, LSF, Torque, Condor, or other job batchqueuing systems, then users can launch Dask on these systems today using either:
+2.  **HPC**: If you have an HPC machine that runs resource managers like SGE, SLLURM, PBS, LSF, Torque, Condor, or other job batch queuing systems, then users can launch Dask on these systems today using either:

     -  `Dask Jobqueue <https://jobqueue.dask.org>`_ , which uses typical